 01 of 08

 02 of 08

 03 of 08

-Quite a few gay clubs have come and gone in Providence over the years, but MiraBar has been bumping and grinding for decades, although it did move from its long-established location in 2012 to a space a couple of blocks away, still in the Jewelry District near the campus of Johnson & Wales University.
-The former space was torn down, and by all accounts, Mirabar's new location is looking good, making this still a favorite gay hangout in town for dancing, cruising, and enjoying a variety of theme nights, from karaoke to drag shows.Continue to 5 of 9 below.
+Quite a few gay clubs have come and gone in Providence over the years, but Mirabar has been bumping and grinding for decades.
+It moved from its long-established location in 2012 to a space a couple of blocks away, but it is still in the Jewelry District near the campus of Johnson & Wales University.
+Mirabar's remains a favorite gay hangout for dancing, cruising, and enjoying a variety of theme nights from karaoke to drag shows.

-Catering to a mostly male, 30s to 50s crowd, Providence Eagle is, like most LGBT venues in Providence, right in the center of downtown, which can it a fun part of a bar crawl through the neighborhood.
-The Eagle is, as Eagles tend to be, a favorite of guys into leather, uniforms, bears, Levi's, and the like.
-It's tops among downtown bars for cruising, with nightly themes that suggest a fun, sexually charged vibe: "Promiscuous Mondays," cruise-and-jockstrap parties on Fridays.
+Catering to a mostly male, 30s to 50s crowd, Providence Eagle is, like most LGBT venues in Providence, right in the center of downtown.
+The Eagle is a favorite of guys into leather, uniforms, bears, Levi's, and the like.
+It's tops among downtown bars for cruising, with nightly themes that suggest a fun, sexually charged vibe like "Promiscuous Mondays" and cruise-and-jockstrap parties on Fridays.
 There's no formal dress code, and leather is by no means expected, but you'll fit in a bit more here dressed down (jeans, t-shirts, etc.).
-There's a dance floor, and video monitors often play porn.
+There's a dance floor, and video monitors often play porn.Continue to 5 of 8 below.

-A downtown dance club behind City Hall, The Salon is right by the historic Haven Brothers Diner and is ostensibly a straight venue, but it's extremely LGBT-friendly.
-It's also a very popular place for dancing, comedy shows, small concerts, and other events, some with direct ties to the community (such as the occasional gay speed-dating parties).
+A Downcity dance club behind City Hall, The Salon is right by the historic Haven Brothers Diner and is ostensibly a straight venue, but it's extremely LGBT-friendly.
+It's also a very popular place for dancing, comedy shows, small concerts, and other events, some with direct ties to the community (such as occasional gay speed-dating parties).
 Dancing and performances take place in the lower-level club space, while there's an airy bar with picnic tables and bar stools upstairs.

-The Stable is a welcoming, convivial downtown gay bar that's a perfect option for happy hour, pre-dance-club socializing, late-night hobnobbing, and conversation -- although it can get loud and crowded on weekends.
-The crowd is quite mixed male/female and tending toward the younger (20s and 30s) side.
-This is one of the newer gay bars in Providence, and both the decor and the attitude seem to reflect this -- it's a handsomely restored space with clean bathrooms, and the vibe is sophisticated yet friendly, with the staff generally eager-to-please.
-Drinks are well-priced, too.Continue to 9 of 9 below.
+The Stable is a welcoming, convivial downtown gay bar that's a perfect option for happy hour, pre-dance-club socializing, late-night hobnobbing, and conversation—although it can get loud and crowded on weekends.
+The crowd is quite mixed, tending toward the younger (20s and 30s) side.
+Established in 1993, the decor is handsomely appointed in a nicely restored space with clean bathrooms.
+The vibe is sophisticated yet friendly, with the staff generally eager-to-please.
+Drinks are well-priced, too.

 Gay revelers hanging out next door at The Stable also make up part of the regular crowd at Viva Mexico Cantina & Grill, a welcoming and festive Mexican restaurant with a lively bar known for its sangria, margaritas, and a good but small selection of tequila shots.
-The food here ventures away from the usual Americanized standards, with more authentic fare like sauteed beef tongue and shredded goat meat, but you'll also find all the classics on the lengthy menu.
+The food here ventures away from the usual Americanized standards with more authentic fare like sauteed beef tongue and shredded goat meat, but you'll also find all the classics on the lengthy menu.